-39 Gautum Naik, Glaxo Holders Reject CEO's Compensation Package, WALL.
-St. J., May 20, 2003, at D8, available at 2003 WL-WSJ 3968195; Heather Timmons, Glaxo Shareholders Revolt Against Pay Plan for Chief, N.Y.
-TIMES, May 20, 2003, at W1.
+71 See Gautum Naik, Glaxo Holders Reject CEO's Compensation Package, WALL St. J., May 20, 2003, at D8; Heather Timmons, Glaxo Shareholders Revolt Against Pay Plan for Chief, N.Y.
+Times, May 20, 2003, at W1.
 The vote was narrow, 50.72% to 49.28%.
-Two large institutional investors voting against the report were Isis Asset Management, a UK money manager with nearly \$100 billion in assets, and CalPERS, a U.S. public pension fund with more than \$150 billion in assets that is a notable proponent of corporate governance reform worldwide.
+Two large institutional investors voting against the report were Isis Asset Management, a U.K. money manager with nearly \$100 billion in assets, and CalPERS, a U.S. public pension fund with more than \$150 billion in assets that is a notable proponent of corporate governance reform worldwide.

-40 See Rickford, supra note 36; Ferrarin & Moloney, supra note 36, at 295-297.
+72 See Rickford, supra note 68; Ferrarini & Moloney, supra note 68, at 295-97.

-41 This draws generally from Stephen Davis, Does 'Say on Pay' Work?
-Lessons on Making CEO Compensation Accountable, Policy Briefing No. 1 [Draft] (2007), which cites relevant sources.
+73 This draws generally from Stephen Davis, Does 'Say on Pay' Work?
+Lessons on Making CEO Compensation Accountable (Millstein Ctr. for Corp.
+Governance & Performance, Policy Briefing No. 1, 2007), which cites relevant sources.
+See also Fabrizio Ferri & David Maber, Say on Pay Vote and CEO Compensation Evidence from the U.K., App.
+I (unpublished paper, dated March 2009, on file with author) (particular instances).

-42 Joanna L. Ossinger, Regarding CEO Pay, Why Are the British So Different?, WALL St. J., Apr.
-10, 2006.
-(200 firms annually consulting with ABI).
+74 See Joanna L. Ossinger, Regarding CEO Pay, Why Are the British So Different?, WALL St. J., Apr.
+10, 2006, at R6 (200 firms annually consult with ABI).

-43 RREV is owned by ISS in affiliation with the National Association of Pension Funds.
-IVIS is owned by the Association of British Insurers.
+75 RREV (for "Research, Recommendation, Electronic Voting") is owned by ISS in affiliation with the National Association of Pension Funds.
+IVIS (for "Institutional Voting Information Service") is owned by ABI.

-44 See Kym Sheehan, Is the Outrage Constraint an Effective Constraint on Executive Remuneration?
-Evidence from the UK and Preliminary Results from Australia (March 18, 2007), available at SSRN: http://ssrn.com/abstract=974965 (analyzing results for 2003, 2004, 2005 votes); Ferri & Maber, supra note 4 (finding increase in performance sensitivity of CEO compensation in firms receiving higher negative vote).
+76 See Ferri & Maber, supra note 27 (finding an increase in performance sensitivity of CEO compensation in firms receiving higher negative vote); Kym Sheehan, Is the Outrage Constraint an Effective Constraint on Executive Remuneration?
+Evidence from the U.K. and Preliminary Results from Australia (Mar.
+18, 2007) (unpublished manuscript, available at http://ssrn.com/abstract=974965) (analyzing results for 2003, 2004, and 2005 votes).